Ami Ami Chair, Set of 2Price: $620.00

 Ami Ami brings together the appeal of oriental culture and the use of innovative materials like polycarbonate.
-Suitable for indoor/outdoor applications, the Ami Ami Chair stacks 4 units high and is available in both transparent and solid versions.
+Suitable for indoor/outdoor applications, the Ami Ami Chair stacks 4 units high and is sold as a Set of 2 chairs.

 Suitable for indoor/outdoor use.

 - Overall: 16.1" W X 19.7" D X 33.5" H

 - Seat: 18.1"